Custom

 Call us to continue this discussion on “The Juggling Metaphor.”

-Yours truly, “Sir Drop-a-lot”, Aladar Reusz
+Yours truly, “Sir Drop-A-Lot”, Aladar Reusz